-You will usually receive a mixture of on-the-job training and training through external courses.
+You'll usually receive a mixture of on-the-job training and training through external courses.

 Keep up with developments in the sector by joining professional associations, registering with local, regional or national networks, attending training courses and conferences, and networking with people in similar roles.

 Your employer may encourage you to embark upon a relevant professional qualification by funding study and allowing study leave.
 Some organisations specialise in training courses for charity and voluntary sector workers.
-These range from one or two-day programmes, to courses consisting of several modules; and are delivered either at centres throughout the country or by distance learning, through the following providers:
+These range from one or two-day programmes to courses consisting of several modules, and are delivered either at centres throughout the country or by distance learning, through the following providers:

 - Directory of Social Change (DSC) - short training courses, typically lasting one to two days, covering areas such as organisational development, management, fundraising, finance, law, and skills development.